takeshioto/RLH-ACCU-rota-CSV-creation/README.md

 4. Install Python
 5. Place the script and the .csv file into the same working directory
 6. Run the script
-7. Import the gCalendarImportFile into your Google Calendar
+7. Import the gCalendarImportFile into your Google Calendar.
+I recommend creating a new Google Calendar to import the file to.